Dr Deborah Husbands

 I completed a BSc (Hons) Psychology degree at the University of Westminster in 2009, graduating with a First-Class Honours.
 In 2012, I was awarded the Elizabeth de Lowernthal Prize for Excellence for the best portfolio submission on the PGCHE course.
 I completed a PhD in October 2019 in the area of Black and Minority Ethnic psychology student experiences in higher education with a focus on Black women and their constructions of identity and sense of belonging.

 My research focus is on the experiences of minoritised people.
-I use qualitative research methods (qualitative content analysis, thematic analysis, IPA) to understand constructions of identity in higher education, ethnicity, race and the meaning we attach to experiences.
-Using a pluralistic framework, I gain richer insight into retention, progression and awarding for marginalised students.
+I use qualitative research methods (qualitative content analysis, thematic analysis, IPA) and critical race theories to understand constructions of identity in higher education, ethnicity, race and the meaning we attach to experiences.
+Using a pluralistic framework, I gain richer insight into retention, progression and awarding for under-represented students.

-I am a Co-Principal Investigator on a Diversity and Inclusion Research Community-funded research project exploring the effect and experience of the impostor phenomenon on academic performance, academic satisfaction and sense of belonging in under-represented student groups.
+I am a Co-Principal Investigator on a Centre for Education and Teaching Innovation (CETI) funded research project exploring the effect and experience of the impostor phenomenon on academic performance, academic satisfaction and sense of belonging in under-represented student groups.

-I work collaboratively with students and several universities on diverse projects to advance equality in higher education.
+I work collaboratively with students and several universities on diverse projects to advance equity in higher education.